Vehrik/FarOut/Characters/2-PlayDeck.md

 called Bangs and Busts.

 When you are in an advantageous position for the Challenge you are Attempting, you are considered to have a Bang and to be "Banging".
-You can also be in positions that are *so* advantageous that you may have a Double or Triple Bang.

-When you have a Bang, you may peek at the top card of the deck, revealing its value *before* it is used for a Challenge.
-If you have a Double Bang (Bang II), you reveal 2 cards instead, and if you have a Triple Bang (Bang III), you reveal 3 cards instead.
+When you're Banging, you may peek at the top 2 cards of the deck, revealing their value *before* it is used for a Challenge.
+You may play these Cards in whatever order is preferable to the player.

-You must play these Cards in the order they appear, as you normally would, however knowing what cards are available to you gives you an immense upper-hand.

-Your GM is the only person at the table that can hand Bangs out, but there are some mechanics within the game that explicitly grant Bangs, and if these mechanics somehow overlap, you can potentially end up with a Double or Triple Bang without your GM having to explicitly give you one.
+Your GM is the only person at the table that can hand Bangs out, but there are some mechanics within the game that explicitly grant Bangs.

 When you are in a disadvantageous position for a Challenge you are Attempting, you get given a Bust, and are considered to be "Busted".

 If you are Busted, you are unable to Double or Triple Down.

-Unlike Bangs, there is no such thing as being Double or Triple Busted.
 You're Busted until you remove whatever factor is causing you to Bust.
 You automatically stop being Busted at the end of a Round, but nothing is stopping you from getting Busted immediately at the start of the next round should you still be in a disadvantageous position.